Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: Exploring the what and where of DMD-DFT equivalence

 \subsection{DMD-DFT equivalence and delay embedding}

-Linear consistency of \((\mymat{X},\mymat{Y})\) or more generally the Koopman invariance of \(\myvec{\psi}\) has been vital to our study of DMD-DFT equivalence.
-While this may not always hold, a simple remedy is to time delay the data \(r-1\) times, assuming one has enough snapshots at hand.
+Linear consistency of \((\mymat{X},\mymat{Y})\) and, to a smaller extent, Koopman invariance of \(\dictionary\) have been vital to our study of DMD-DFT equivalence.
+While these properties may not always hold, a simple remedy\footnote{Assuming one has enough snapshots at hand.} is to delay embed the training data \(\mymat{Z}\) before performing \(\muDMD\) (\cref{prop:DelaysMakeGoodObservables}).
+This strategy of prefacing \cref{alg:MeanSubtractedDMD} by taking time-delays, dubbed \(\delayedmuDMD\) (\cref{alg:Delay__MeanRemove__DMD}), permits \cref{thm:DMDDFT_Oversampled,cor:DMDFT_Undersampled} to be rephrased without drawing upon linear consistency or Koopman invariance (\cref{cor:DMD_DFT_Practical}).